celestialripper/SOC-Analyst/README.md

 # SOC-Analyst
-Practical SIEM tools usage and log analysis
+Practical SIEM tools usage and log analysis.
 I am currently learning about how attacks are done in different OSI layers.